Hordes hoping for miracle throng Philippine Catholic procession

 Ted ALJIBE, AFP

-Just hours into the procession the Red Cross had already reported over a hundred injuries including cuts and dizziness.
+By early afternoon, nearly halfway into the typically 20-hour procession, the Red Cross had already treated nearly 220 patients for cuts, dizziness, bruises and sprains.
 Every year hundreds are hurt and a few deaths are not unusual.

 "It is so dangerous to join the procession.
 If you see people charging forward, this makes me nervous," said 21-year-old college student Angelica Alcantara.